iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 This section begins with a discussion on the experimental setup before delving into five experiments that highlight observational differences in switching and monolithic behavior policies.
-The complete details of the agent and environments can be found in the accompanying [(anonymized for peer review) GitHub repository](https://anonymous.4open.science/r/vienna-2852/README.md).
+The complete details of the agent and environments can be found in the accompanying [GitHub repository](https://github.com/LorenJAnderson/when-to-explore).
 - The experimental testbed is comprised of 10 commonly-used <d-cite key="agarwal2022reincarnating"></d-cite>  Atari games: Asterix, Breakout, Space Invaders, Seaquest, Q*Bert, Beam Rider, Enduro, MsPacman, Bowling,